CihatAltiparmak/Matrix/README.md

 $ sudo make install
 ```

-These commands will be installed to `/usr/local/include` and `/usr/local/lib`
+These commands will setup  Matrix library to `/usr/local/include` and `/usr/local/lib`

 To see files that are installed, run
 ```